 - Include any course activities or lab work that needs to be completed for the week.

-- Include assignment and quiz information in this section.
+- Include assessment information in this section.

 Additional folders could include: